Voice Over - Show of the Portuguese School of Equestrian Art

 Airs Above the Ground:

 In the airs above the ground, horses and riders find perfect synchrony.
-Starting from simpler exercises these magnificent animals are prepared for great exercises such as the Levades, the Balotades and the Caprioles.
+From exercises such as the Piaffer and the Passage, through the Terre-à-terre, these magnificent animals are prepared for other great exercises such as the Pesades, the Levades, the Balotades and the Caprioles.

 ::: INTERMISSION :::